Primary Teaching Staff

 FS1 Red and Joint EAL Co-ordinator

-My family and I are extremely excited to be part of BSA.
-I have 4 children my sons Hakim and Bilaal are aged 23 and 20 and my daughters Sakeena and Yameena are aged 6 and 3 and are both attending BSA.
-I am passionate about offering children a solid foundation for the rest of their learning journey, as I find being part of a child’s first few years of educational experience extremely rewarding.
-I hold a BA Hons in Early Childhood Studies and a Post Graduate Certificate in Primary Education, both obtained at Roehampton University (Froebel College) in London.
-I have over 8 years teaching experience whereby I have been able to confidently build on children’s interests and provide learning opportunities, which allow children to question the world around them, think creatively, take risks, communicate with others and develop their social skills.
-I provide children with a secure, fun, learning environment whereby they are all respected for who they are, and their individual contributions are valued.
-I have found that this has made children feel positive about themselves and confident about trying new things.
-I fell in love with Egypt many years ago on holiday, so I am really happing to be living and teaching in Alexandria.
+Mrs Benkacem's family and herself are extremely excited to be part of BSA.
+She has 4 children: her sons Hakim and Bilaal are aged 23 and 20 and her daughters Sakeena and Yameena are aged 6 and 3 and are both attending BSA.
+She is passionate about offering children a solid foundation for the rest of their learning journey, as she finds being part of a child’s first few years of educational experience extremely rewarding.
+Mrs Benkacem holds a BA Hons in Early Childhood Studies and a Post Graduate Certificate in Primary Education, both obtained at Roehampton University (Froebel College) in London.
+She has over 8 years teaching experience whereby she has been able to confidently build on children’s interests and provide learning opportunities, which allow children to question the world around them, think creatively, take risks, communicate with others and develop their social skills.
+She provides children with a secure, fun, learning environment whereby they are all respected for who they are, and their individual contributions are valued.
+She has found that this has made children feel positive about themselves and confident about trying new things.
+She fell in love with Egypt many years ago on holiday, so she is really happy to be living and teaching in Alexandria.